 Scott Dixon wins IndyCar title over Castroneves

-Will Power won the season finale — a year after he crashed in this race to blow his own title chances — to salvage the night for Penske Racing.
+Will Power of Australia won Saturday’s season finale — a year after he crashed in this race to blow his own title chances and salvage the night for Penske Racing.

-But it was Dixon and Chip Ganassi celebrating on the big stage as the New Zealander won his third series title, and Target Chip Ganassi claimed its 10th championship since 1990.
-Dixon wrapped it up with a fifth-place finish.
+The big prize went to Dixon, who won his third series title and gave Target Chip Ganassi its 10th championship since 1990.
 He was the final car on the lead lap, and beat Helio Castroneves by 27 points for the title.

-It wasn't incident-free.
-Dixon, also the series champion in 2003 and 2008, nearly overheated late in the race.
+It wasn’t incident-free as Dixon nearly overheated late in the race.

 “We were freaking out,” admitted team manager Mike Hull.

-Penske has now been denied in the season finale six times since Sam Hornish won the organization its last IndyCar championship in 2006.
-Ganassi has won five championships in that span.
+Penske has been denied in the season finale six times since Sam Hornish won the organization’s last IndyCar championship in 2006.

 This one slipped away in spectacular fashion as Castroneves led the points after 14 races this season and took a 49-point lead over Dixon into the Houston doubleheader two weeks ago.
 But a gearbox issue in the first race, which Dixon won, saw his lead sliced to just eight points.